About Us—Our History

 In 2005, Encana presented an opportunity for WAIC by providing $750,000 for an endowment if WAIC could match the funds.
 Chairman Dennis Sun led the effort with the help of the WAIC Board of Directors and the endowment goal of $1.5 million was reached in 2008.
 WAIC is grateful for Encana’s gift and all the Wyoming support.

 In 2011, WAIC took another step led by Chairman Mantha Phillips to become a self-sustaining non-profit organization with the hiring of a full-time Executive Director.
 Wyoming Agriculture in the Classroom no longer has an employee within the Wyoming Department of Agriculture but greatly values our current partnership.

 The organization continues to grow foundational programs with a priority placed on development of the Wyoming Stewardship Project for classrooms across the state.
 WAIC’s success is Wyoming’s success and offers an opportunity to help grow Wyoming’s next generation.

 Thank you to all our supporters; your generosity keeps us moving forward.
 We do not take the task of providing agriculture and natural resource education lightly and want our supporters to know our efforts are as diligent as ever.

-Wyoming Agriculture in the Classroom strives to develop an understanding of Wyoming’s vast resources where students become informed citizens, capable of serving as stewards for Wyoming’s future.
+To develop students’ understanding of Wyoming’s vast resources in order that they become informed citizens, capable of serving as stewards for Wyoming’s future.